 Achilles Tendonitis is an inflammation of the Achilles Tendon.
-This tendon allows the muscles in the calf of the leg to attach to the back of our heels.
-The Achilles Tendon is a long and thick tendon, which moves our foot down, so that the toes point to the ground (plantarflexion).
-This tendon can become inflammed due to the following causes:
+This tendon attaches the muscles in the calf of the leg to the back of our heels.
+The Achilles Tendon is a long and thick tendon, which moves our foot down, so that the toes point to the ground (plantar flexion).
+This tendon can become inflamed due to the following causes:

 - Over utilizing it, such as too much running, especially up or down hill.

 - Trauma, such as a kick to the tendon.

 - Shoe or boot pressure, especially at its attachment to the heel, or just above it.

 There are over 250,000 injuries to the Achilles Tendon annually.
 In fact, more Than 10% of all running injuries are to the Achilles tendon.

 Tendonitis may be classified as either acute or chronic